How To Get Here

 Deer Park Institute is located in Bir Colony, Chowgan Village, in the Kangra District of Himachal Pradesh.
 Bir lies roughly midway between Dharamsala and Mandi, about 80km from both, 16 km from Joginder Nagar and 19 km from Baijnath.
 When travelling by taxi or bus, ask for ‘Bir Tibetan Colony’ – otherwise you may end up in Upper Bir, the Indian village 2km north of here.
 For detailed directions, see the map above.

-Please note ALL INFORMATION ON THIS PAGE IS SUBJECT TO CHANGE, so do check the latest information before you travel.
-(Last updated Feb 2017)
+Do check the latest information before you travel.
+(Last updated July 2022)

 Travel times and fares given below are approximate.
 Taxi fares are for a small car (Alto); for a bigger car (eg.Innova) add approx. 50%.
 Fares are rising rapidly, so may be higher than those quoted below.

 If you are a foreign national, you will need to go first to Dharamsala to obtain a Protected Area Permit before visiting Bir – please see this link for more details: http://deerpark.in/practical-information/permit-for-foreign-nationals/

 Most international flights arrive in New Delhi.
 For Mumbai (Bombay) arrivals, transit to Delhi by domestic flight or train, or take a train direct to Pathankot/ Pathankot Cantt previously known as Chakki Bank, then follow the directions below.

 Volvo AC buses run overnight from Kashmir Gate ISBT and most pick up from Majnu-Ka-Tilla in north Delhi to Bir Tibetan Colony where Deer Park is located.

 Buses plying this route include Volvo deluxe, semi-deluxe and ordinary.